litmuschaos/litmus/mkdocs/docs/experiments/categories/getstarted.md

+# Experiments

+The experiment execution is triggered upon creation of the ChaosEngine resource (various examples of which are provided under the respective experiments).
+Typically, these chaosengines are embedded within the 'steps' of a Litmus Chaos Workflow [here](https://litmusdocs-beta.netlify.app/).
+However, one may also create the chaos engines directly by hand, and the chaos-operator reconciles this resource and triggers the experiment execution.

+Provided below are tables with links to the individual experiment docs for easy navigation

 ## Kubernetes Experiments

 It contains chaos experiments which apply on the resources, which are running on the kubernetes cluster.
 It contains <code>Generic</code>, <code>Kafka</code>, <code>Cassandra</code> experiments.